- Search The Registry

 - Teacher’s Forum

 - Creating Support

 - My Account

 Thelonious Monk was born on this date in 1917.
 He was a Black jazz pianist and musical genius.

-Thelonious Sphere Monk was from Rocky Mount, NC, and moved with his family to San Juan Hill, New York City when he was five.
+Thelonious Sphere Monk was from Rocky Mount, NC, and moved with his family to San Juan Hill, New York City, when he was five.
 In his preteen years, he took piano lessons and later played house parties and church revivals.
 Teddy Wilson and stride piano players influenced him.
-In the early 1940s, he frequently gigged in New York, scoring his most important gig with Coleman Hawkins.
-He later played with Dizzy Gillespie and formed his own band in 1947, using the talents of such players as Art Blakey, Sonny Rollins, and Milt Jackson.
+In the early 1940s, he frequently gigged in New York, scoring his most crucial gig with Coleman Hawkins.
+He later played with Dizzy Gillespie and formed his band in 1947, using the talents of such players as Art Blakey, Sonny Rollins, and Milt Jackson.
 Other band members over the years included saxophonists John Coltrane and Charlie Rouse.

 While Monk made his recording debut with Blue Note in 1947, it was during his long association with the Riverside label and co-owner Orrin Keepnews that he made his mark on the jazz world.
 In the ‘60s, he recorded widely with Columbia.
 Each of Monk's albums proved to be an adventure to listen to.
 However, he reinterpreted many of his best-known and favorite pieces, including "'Round Midnight," "Straight, No Chaser," "Ruby, My Dear," and "Epistrophy" on his later recordings.
 Each visit was so charged with imaginative impulses that his music teemed with surprises, never sinking to the level of bland predictability.